gurongzhang/DAT505-GitHub/Session4/README.md

      (X:-10, Y:-5, Z:-5)
      (X:-10, Y:-10, Z:-10)
  3. The next step is one **key step**, for which the concept of *FOR LOOP* needs to be explained:
-    To my understanding, everthing that written in this loop _only happened **once**_, everytime we runs the loop, **one result will be added to the scene**, for example, in this exercise, the first time we run the loop, mesh one, AKA cube0(X:-10, Y:-10,Z:-10)is added to the scene, the second time we run it, cube1(X:-10, Y:-10,Z:-5) is added to the scene,etc. So what we saw on the scene is **the result of 64 times the loop runs**.
-But since everthing just happened *for one time*, this loop *__can not remember__ the history or I want to say record the results of each loop*, so it *only knows what happened for the __last loop__*.
+    To my understanding, everthing that written in this loop _only happened **once**_, everytime we run the loop, **one result will be added to the scene**, for example, in this exercise, the first time we run the loop, mesh one, AKA cube0(X:-10, Y:-10,Z:-10)is added to the scene, the second time the loop runs, cube1(X:-10, Y:-10,Z:-5) is added to the scene,etc. The loop will stop running until *it finishes adding all the cubes*.
+So what we saw on the scene is **the result of 64 times the loop runs**.
+But since everthing just happened *for one time*, this loop *__can not remember__ the history or I want to say record the results of every loop*, so it *only knows what happened for the __last loop__*.
 As I set this clear, it is easy to understand that if I put the rotation code inside the for loop, *there would be __just one cube__ that is rotating which is the last cube-cube63*.
  4. To solve this problem, the **Array** is the key now coming on stage： Since the for loop **can not** support all cubes to rotate, we must bring all cubes out from the *for loop* and define their rotation under the **requestAnimationFrame**
     ```javascript